<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1822615684631785&amp;ev=PageView&amp;noscript=1"/>

-Today we’re launching a new Chrome extension, called Tracker Blocker, that is a companion extension for GMass.
-If you’re using GMass to send campaigns, you should also install Tracker Blocker so that your open-tracking reports are as accurate as possible.
+In 2022, we launched a new Chrome extension, called Tracker Blocker, that is a companion extension for GMass.
+If you’re using GMass to send campaigns, Tracker Blocker worked so your open-tracking reports are as accurate as possible.

 Get it now!